taunoe/s6rmlaud/README.md

 # Sõrmlaud

 I had one old and cheap rubber dome keyboard with missing keys.
 So I take it apart and found this controller PCB board.
 The board pads were coated with graphite.
 I removed it and soldered wires on it.
 And put it on a breadboard.
 Then I mapped all rows and column combinations to find what scancode they output.
-For this, I have the python script to display key is pressed.
+For this, I have the python script to display which key is pressed.

 Then I designed PCB for one switch.
 It is with breadboard friendly layout and uses through-hole components.
 And made a plywood mounting plate, stained it black and lacquered.
 I connected the buttons through the mounting plate to the circuit boards.